urbit/docs/tutorials/arvo/arvo.md

 The Arvo causal stack is called a `duct`.
 This is represented simply as a list of paths, where each path represents a step in the causal chain.
 The first element in the path is the first letter of whichever vane handled that step in the computation, or the empty span for Unix.

-Here's a `duct` that was recently observed in the wild upon entering `-time ~s1` into the dojo and pressing Enter:
+Here's a `duct` that was recently observed in the wild upon entering `-time ~s1` into the dojo and pressing Enter, which sets a timer for one second that will then produce a `@d` with the current time after the timer has elapsed:

 ```
 ~[